mpv-player/mpv/DOCS/man/options.rst

     For ``opengl-cb``, if set, load the interop context as soon as the OpenGL context is created.
-Since ``opengl-cb`` has no on-demand loading, this allows enabling hardware decoding at runtime at all, without having to to temporarily set the ``hwdec`` option just during OpenGL context initialization with ``mpv_opengl_cb_init_gl()``.
+Since ``opengl-cb`` has no on-demand loading, this allows enabling hardware decoding at runtime at all, without having to temporarily set the ``hwdec`` option just during OpenGL context initialization with ``mpv_opengl_cb_init_gl()``.